frivolta/rivoltafilippo-next/_posts/function-composition-with-react-and-compose.md

 // or
 [1,2,3].map(addOne)
 ```

-We can now write a custom higher-order function:
+We can now write a custom Higher-Order Function:

 ```
 // We first define the function we will be using as an argument const addOne = (arg)=>arg+1